 CFLs are designed to operate within a specific temperature range.
 Temperatures below the range cause reduced luminous output.
 Most CFLs are designed for indoor use, but there are models available for outdoor operation.
 A CFL's temperature range is usually listed on its package.

 CFLs may have two, four, or six tubes or circular or spiral-shaped tubes.
 The size or total surface area of the tube(s) determines how much light is produced.

 In some CFLs, the tubes and ballast are permanently connected.
 These are commonly called integral CFLs.
 Other CFLs have separate lamp tubes and ballasts.
-This allows the tubes to be changed without changing the ballast and is generally used in commercial environments where the lamp will be illuminated for long periods.
-There are also examples of both types whose tubes are enclosed in a glass globe.
+This allows the tubes to be changed without changing the ballast, and are generally used in commercial environments where the lamp will be illuminated for long periods.
+There are also examples of both types where the tubes are enclosed in a glass globe.
 These look somewhat similar to conventional incandescent light bulbs, except they are often larger in diameter and length.

 Most integral CFLs fit into light fixtures or luminaires originally designed for incandescent lamps that use common Edison bases such as "medium" E-26 or "candelabra" E-12.
 Although most CFLs fit into existing three-way E-26 lamp sockets, only some CFL lamps can be dimmed.
 This feature will be listed clearly on the lamp package.
 Learn more about the types of CFLs and their uses in homes on Energy Saver.